 Not all chemicals are made equally of course and some are harsher than others.

-If you have sensitive skin, keep an eye out for hypoallergenic hair dyes.
+If you have sensitive skin, keep an eye out for hypoallergenic hair dyes, and definitely stick with dye for sensitive skin, in combination with other sensitive skin men’s products.

-There are also dyes out there with all-natural ingredients if that is important to you too.
+There are also dyes out there with all organic natural ingredients if that is important to you too.

 Don’t be scared of chemicals, they are all around us.
 But also don’t feel like you have to use a dye loaded up with a laundry list of them if, for whatever reason, you don’t want to.